 I was allegedly healthy.
 I was just in constant pain.
 My chest hurt with every breath I took.
 I was dizzy all the time.
 I couldn’t eat.
 I couldn’t sleep.
 I didn’t talk – like I said – totally healthy.

 What I so desperately needed at that time was someone who would tell me I’m not crazy and someone to say they believe me.

 That this happened to them.
 What to do next and what to expect.

 So this is the reason why I am writing this article down.
 If you are going to the same stuff I did just hang in there (cheesy I know) it will get so much better (cheesy) and here is what to do.

 After spending hours on the Internet I realized I would need psychiatric help.
 Admitting that was the hardest step.
 It took all the courage I had left to admit such a thing.
 As from when I was little I was told to be strong.
 Fearless.
-To be good example to my younger sisters and to actually say out loud that I need psychiatric help and I might be dealing with mental illness took weeks.
+To be a good example to my younger sisters and to actually say out loud that I need psychiatric help and I might be dealing with mental illness took weeks.

 My courage crumbled when I decided to tell my mum about my decision to go to a psychiatrist.

 Her reaction was very negative.
 She started yelling at me that I just need to get over myself and that psychiatrists are for people who are crazy and I am not.

 Rought I know but now I try to look at this situation from my mother’s point of view.